J-cybertech/My-Homelab-Journey/README.md

 # CasaOS-Project

-  Project Description
   Creating a HyperVm that's running Debian 12 no GUI, hosting CasaOS to manage several other projects.
 Used HyperVm for the purpose of learning another virtual host other then VirtualBox.
 With HyperVm I learned the difference between the three virtual switches: External, Internal, Private.
 CasaOS is a open-source community project that allows you to build a personal cloud system in a docker ecosystem; which is super user-friendly.
 Once installed you can browse "apps" that are included in the "App store".
 You are able to add more packages from the [Casa github repo](https://awesome.casaos.io/content/3rd-party-app-stores/list.html#_2-casaos-appstore-play).

 ![Alt text](images/casaos.png)